 “It’s not always easy to find a hotel with a top-notch in-house restaurant.
 But look no further than The Lamp – a shining exception.”

 A bold statement on their website, but luckily they lived up to it.
-In my experience, restaurants in hotels, especially those targeting the business segment, often lack culinary inspiration and/or suffer from lacklustre execution.
-Not to mention that the food and drinks are vastly overpriced.
-Hordes of businessperson looking at the obligatory sports games on flat screen TV and/or their phones don’t add to the atmosphere and seldom attract locals.
+In my experience, restaurants in hotels, especially those targeting the business segment, often lack culinary inspiration and/or suffer from lackluster execution.
+Not to mention that food and drinks are vastly overpriced.
+Hordes of businessperson looking at the obligatory sports games on a flat-screen TV and/or their phones don’t add to the atmosphere and seldom attract locals.
 Therefore, we were content to find the restaurant was completely packed on a Thursday evening.